BROAD EXPERIENCE SERVING AS CHIEF LEGAL ADVISORS TO PUBLIC AGENCIES

 - Former City Attorneys of San Francisco, Richmond, Santa Rosa and Los Gatos

-- San Francisco’s former Chief Deputy City Attorney and former Chief Assistant City Attorney, and numerous former General Counsel for a wide range of San Francisco departments
+- San Francisco’s former Chief Deputy City Attorney and Chief Assistant City Attorney, and numerous former General Counsel for a wide range of San Francisco departments

 - The District Counsel for Moraga Orinda Fire District and Sanitary District Number 2 of Marin County